-What is the history of Mechanisms of Disease and Translational Science Program (MoD) and the HHMI Med into Grad Program?
+What is the history of Mechanisms of Disease and Translational Science Program (MoDTS)?

-HHMI awarded $10 million to 13 institutions to create Med into Grad programs.
-Around this same time, UT Southwestern independently created our MoD track within the Integrative Biology Graduate Program for the same purpose.
-The MoD track was initially funded by institutional funds, supplemented shortly thereafter by a grant from the State of Texas Innovative Graduate Program Award in 2008.
+HHMI awarded $10 million to 13 institutions to create the Med into Grad Initiative.
+Around this time, UT Southwestern independently created our MoDTS Track within the Integrative Biology Graduate Program with the same vision.
+The MoDTS Track obtained a State of Texas Innovative Graduate Program Award in 2008.

 When HHMI announced a second round of funding in 2009, this time for a total of $25 million, UT Southwestern joined 11 renewing and 12 newly funded Med into Grad programs.
-The list of awardees reads like a “Who’s Who” of graduate schools: Harvard, Yale, University of Pennsylvania, University of Chicago, University of California, San Francisco, University of California, San Diego, Cornell, Columbia, etc. With these additional funds, we were able to expand the MoD to accept up to eight new students per year and to make it available as a specialized curriculum option to students in all Division of Basic Science graduate programs.
+The list of awardees reads like a “Who’s Who” of graduate schools: Harvard, Yale, University of Pennsylvania, University of Chicago, University of California, San Francisco, University of California, San Diego, Cornell, Columbia, etc. With these additional funds, we were able to expand the MoDTS to offer a specialized clinical translational research curriculum option to students in all Division of Basic Science graduate programs.

-What do students get out of the MoD curriculum?
+What do students get out of the MoDTS curriculum?

-You take advantage of the fact that you are at a medical center with clinical researchers, basic scientists, and a large patient population.
+- You take advantage of the fact that you are at a medical center with clinical and translational researchers, basic scientists, and a large patient population.
 This environment is required for true translational, disease-oriented research.
-NIH is increasingly directing funds toward translational research, and exposure at this stage of training will broaden students’ career options.
+NIH is increasingly directing funds toward translational research, and exposure at the early stage of Ph.D. training will broaden students’ career options.

-The curriculum can make you a better biomedical scientist.
-One of the main limitations I hear about our basic science graduate students is that they have difficulty understanding pathophysiology.
-In my hat as the MD/PhD program director, I see that the ability to distinguish normal versus diseased cells and tissues and to understand the disease process more than compensates for the lack of graduate courses when MSTP students join the lab.
-The MoD is an opportunity for you as a PhD student to gain some of this perspective, without having to take two years of medical school.
+- The curriculum can make you a better biomedical scientist.
+One of the main limitations of our basic science graduate students is that they have difficulty understanding pathophysiology.
+In my hat as the M.D./Ph.D.
+MSTP Program Director, I see that the ability to distinguish normal versus diseased cells and tissues and to understand the disease process more than compensates for the lack of graduate courses when MSTP students join the lab.
+The MoDTS is an opportunity for you as a Ph.D. student to gain some of these perspectives and focus on translational research.

-The current MoD students are enthusiastic about the enrichment provided by the curriculum.
-The program is obviously voluntary, and it is not for everyone, but those students who have chosen to participate and have blazed a trail for others have been uniformly positive about their experiences.
-We publish the names of all the students on the program website; I encourage you to contact your peers and ask what they have to say about the program.
+- The current MoDTS students are enthusiastic about the enrichment provided by the curriculum.
+The MoDTS Track is obviously voluntary, and it is not for everyone, but those students who have chosen to participate and have blazed a trail for others have been uniformly positive about their experiences.
+We publish the names of all the students on the MoDTS website; I encourage you to contact your peers and ask what they have to say about the MoDTS Program.

 Will there be an increase in time to degree?

-The MoD curriculum is designed to increase clinical translational research training.
+The MoDTS curriculum is designed to increase clinical translational research training.
 These opportunities should enhance students’ ability to successfully carry out their dissertation research and add a translational dimension.
-Most members of our inaugural class of MoD students have been productive.
-We are very pleased that the majority are anticipated to obtain the PhD with a shorter time to degree (5.0 years as of May 2017) is shorter than the overall 5.3 years average for the Division of Basic Science Graduate Programs.
+Most members of our MoDTS students have been productive.
+We are very pleased that the MoDTS students’ average time to degree (5.0 years as of May 2017) is shorter than the overall 5.3 years average for the Division of Basic Science Graduate School.